edvinand/OmegaV_BLE_Course/README.md

 CONFIG_DK_LIBRARY=y
 ```

 This snippet will enable the GPIOs and include the DK library.
 The way this is done in NCS/Zephyr is a bit complex.
-If you are interrested in how this works, you can look into the CMakeLists.txt file found in NCS\nrf\lib\CMakeLists.txt, and see how it includes stuff based on the configurations.
+If you are interrested in how this works, you can look into the CMakeLists.txt file found in NCS\nrf\lib\CMakeLists.txt, and see how it includes files and folders based on the configurations.
 For now we will accept that this is just how it works.
-After adding the configurations in prj.conf your project should compile, and something should be printed in the log whenever you press or release a button.
-Remember to call `configure_dk_buttons_leds()` in your main() function.

 <br>